vision-consensus/vision-wallet-client/README.md

 > updateBrokerage VkHoxn1142S7t11uks5RdjHGV1pM7wKc 30
 ```

-## How to calculate bandwidth
+## How to calculate photon

-The bandwidth calculation rule is:
+The photon calculation rule is:

     constant * FrozenFunds * days

-Assuming freeze 1VS（1_000_000 Vdt), 3 days, bandwidth obtained = 1 * 1_000_000 * 3 = 3_000_000.
+Assuming freeze 1VS（1_000_000 Vdt), 3 days, photon obtained = 1 * 1_000_000 * 3 = 3_000_000.

-All contracts consume bandwidth, including transferring, transferring of assets, voting, freezing, etc.
+All contracts consume photon, including transferring, transferring of assets, voting, freezing, etc.
-Querying does not consume bandwidth.
-Each contract needs to consume **100_000 bandwidth**.
+Querying does not consume photon.
+Each contract needs to consume **100_000 photon**.

-If a contract exceeds a certain time (**10s**), this operation does not consume bandwidth.
+If a contract exceeds a certain time (**10s**), this operation does not consume photon.

-When the unfreezing operation occurs, the bandwidth is not cleared.
+When the unfreezing operation occurs, the photon is not cleared.
-The next time the freeze is performed, the newly added bandwidth is accumulated.
+The next time the freeze is performed, the newly added photon is accumulated.

 ## How to withdraw balance